About

 Roller World doesn’t spiral into chaos.

-Jean Stehle (steel) is an educator, writer, and bookfluencer.
+Jean Stehle (steel) is a Boston-based literary influencer, school librarian, literary festival organizer, digital creator, and writer.
 She studied cinema and photography at Ithaca College and received a master's in education from Columbia.

 Jean is a middle school librarian in Newton, MA.
-She has consulted for PBS Learning Media, taught graduate level courses focusing on children's literature in the classroom, and spoken on panels about censorship and its effects on student reading.
+She has consulted for PBS Learning Media, taught graduate-level children's literature courses, and spoken on panels about censorship and its effects on student reading.

 Jean is one of the co-founding organizers of the Newton Children's Book Festival.
-The first of its kind in eastern Massachusetts, the NCBF's inaugural event featured 60+ children's authors and illustrators and welcomed over 1,000 attendees.
+Established in 2024, it is the first of its kind in eastern Massachusetts.
+This year's event featured 60+ children's authors and illustrators and welcomed over 1,300 attendees.
 She is also an ambassador to the Associates of the Boston Public Library.

-Jean has moderated panels at several bookstores in Boston and neighboring communities: including Trident Booksellers & Cafe, Hummingbird Books in Chestnut Hill, among others.
-Her next event is at Story. on Cape Cod.
+Jean has moderated panels at bookstores in Boston and neighboring communities, including Trident Booksellers & Cafe, Hummingbird Books in Chestnut Hill, among others.
+She has also moderated events on Cape Cod, including at the boutique Story in Falmouth and the Wellfleet Public Library in the Outer Cape.

-At her local bookstore, Newtonville Books, she has been in conversation with writer, publisher, and podcaster, Zibby Owens; USA Today bestselling author, Hank Phillippi Ryan; Zibby Books author Alisha Fernandez Miranda; and Rob Schwartz, editor of The Wisdom of Morrie, written by his late father, Morrie Schwartz, the eponymous subject of the beloved classic, Tuesdays with Morrie.
-Additionally, she has been in conversation with Civil Rights icon, Ruby Bridges.
+At her local bookstore, Newtonville Books, she has been in conversation with Pulizter Prize winning biographer, Megan Marshall with Best American Short Story essayist, Nicole Graev Lipson; writer, publisher, and podcaster, Zibby Owens; USA Today bestselling author, Hank Phillippi Ryan; Zibby Publishing author Alisha Fernandez Miranda; and Rob Schwartz, editor of The Wisdom of Morrie, written by his late father, Morrie Schwartz, the eponymous subject of the beloved classic, Tuesdays with Morrie.
+Additionally, she has been in conversation with Civil Rights icon, Ruby Bridges, and Holocaust survivor and activist, Elly Gotz.

 A writer since she was a girl, Jean is going after her dream of becoming a published author and is revising her coming-of-middle-age novel.